 Day Two gets teams to forecast revenues and costs, develop a budget, and manage against their budget.
-They learn to calculate capital requirements for new products or projects, and compute the cost of capital, define product costs and set prices They learn to prepare appropriation requests and calculate the time value of money, new present value, payback and hurdle rates.
+They learn to calculate capital requirements for new products or projects, and compute the cost of capital, define product costs and set prices.
+They learn to prepare appropriation requests and calculate the time value of money, net present value, payback and hurdle rates.
 Finally, each team prepares a capital project justification which they present to others for critique.

 Key Learning Points:

 Review of 3 key financial reports, performance ratios and your company’s latest financials

 Learn how to effectively use the automated spreadsheets and templates

 Set business strategies and make decisions to achieve them